facebookarchive/AsyncDisplayKit/docs/_docs/uicollectionviewinterop.md

 nextPage: accessibility.html
 ---

-AsyncDisplayKit's `ASCollectionNode` offers compatibility with synchronous, standard `UICollectionViewCell` objects alongside native `ASCellNodes`.
+Texture's `ASCollectionNode` offers compatibility with synchronous, standard `UICollectionViewCell` objects alongside native `ASCellNodes`.

 Note that these UIKit cells will **not** have the performance benefits of `ASCellNodes` (like preloading, async layout, and async drawing), even when mixed within the same `ASCollectionNode`.